jharwell/sierra/docs/src/plugins/prod/graphs.rst

          set of bins (they are binned over a shared range so that the distributions line up).

-     - The data is contained in one or more columns in a single file.
-Each column contains numerical data.
+     - Each column contains numerical data.

    * - Scatterplot